-Medi-Cal is the primary payer for services rendered at Children’s Hospitals; half of the Children’s Hospitals’ caseload is paid for by Medi-Cal.
+Medi-Cal is the primary payer for services rendered at Children’s Hospitals; over half of the Children’s Hospitals’ caseload is paid for by Medi-Cal.

 California’s eight Children’s Hospitals (as defined by the California Welfare & Institutions code 10727) treat children with serious and life-threatening diseases like leukemia and other cancers, heart problems, sickle cell anemia, diabetes, HIV, and cystic fibrosis.